Jets draft BYU quarterback Zach Wilson with No. 2 pick

 The Jets have been fruitlessly searching for decades for a quarterback to emerge from the massive shadow of Joe Namath, who led the franchise to its only Super Bowl in 1969.
 There have been flashes of individual and team success from several players under center since.
 But none has produced consistent enough results to solve the team’s seemingly endless quarterback quandary.

-The Jets and their fans are hoping the former BYU star is finally the answer.
+And the Jets and their fans are hoping the former BYU star is finally the answer.

+“When a team isn’t doing super well and you can go in there and actually be a key piece to actually flip that that organization around, I think that’s so special,” Wilson said during a video call.
+“I’m so excited, along with this new coaching staff, to go in there and try and do the best that we can to flip this thing around.”

+Some are skeptical about how smooth Wilson’s leap to the NFL will be since he played a schedule that was low on top-flight opponents.
+But the 21-year-old gunslinger has impressive accuracy and outstanding zip on his passes from multiple arm angles.
+Those skills were on full display last month during his pro day at BYU — with Jets general manager Joe Douglas, coach Robert Saleh and offensive coordinator Mike LaFleur all in attendance.

 —